kirstenintech/caretag/functions/care-symbols-infer/README.md

 The `predict.py` file contains a hardcoded list of class names in the `_get_class_names()` method. **This must match the exact order of classes used during model training.**

-If your model was trained with a different order or different classes, update the list in `predict.py:98`.
+If your model was trained with a different order or different classes, update the list in `predict.py`.

-### Image Preprocessing
+### Required Permissions

-The model expects images of size `224x224` pixels (common for transfer learning models).
-If your model uses a different input size, update `target_size` in `predict.py:31`.

-### Model Storage Options

-**Option A: Storage (Recommended)**
-- Upload model to Appwrite Storage
-- Downloaded on first run and cached in `/tmp`
-- Set `MODEL_BUCKET_ID` and `MODEL_FILE_ID` env vars
-- Pros:
-  - Much smaller deployment package (~2MB vs ~615MB)
-  - Easier model updates (just replace file in Storage)
-  - Faster deployments
-- Cons:
-  - Slightly slower cold start (~3-5 seconds to download model)
-  - Requires Storage bucket setup

-**Option B: Bundle with Function**
-- Include model file in deployment package
-- Set `MODEL_PATH=./care_symbols_model_20251009_233516.keras`
-- Pros:
-  - Fastest cold start (model already local)
-  - No external dependencies
-- Cons:
-  - Very large deployment package (~615MB)
-  - Longer deployment times
-  - May hit Appwrite deployment size limits
+The API key specified in `APPWRITE_API_KEY` must have:

+- **Storage**: Read permission for both user images bucket and model bucket
+- **Database**: Read permission for the care_symbols collection

 ## Error Handling